Research Article |

 Raman spectra were taken with an inVia Raman Microscope (Renishaw plc) Raman spectrometer with 514 nm laser excitation.

 The relative permittivity and permeability were measured using a resonance technique with a rectangular multi-mode resonator.
 The microwave generator and indicator was a E 8363 B vector network analyzer from Agilent Technologies.
-The measurements were conducted using equipment and methods developed at the Joint Use Center for Radiophysical Measurements, Diagnostics and Parameter Study of Natural and Artificial Materials of the Tomsk State University1.
+The measurements were conducted using equipment and methods developed at the Joint Use Center for Radiophysical Measurements, Diagnostics and Parameter Study of Natural and Artificial Materials of the Tomsk State University

 The reflection loss was calculated using the following relationships in the assumption that the nanocomposite layer is infinite, planar and positioned on the metal, and that a planar wave is incident from the ambient space.